derpwanda/to_do_be/README.md

 ## Backend MVP Features:

--   Add data persistenc using a Relational Database.
+-   Add data persistence using a Relational Database.
 We suggest you start with SQLite3.
 -   Create a Web API for the React application you built in the front-end project week.
 -   Build endpoints for each of the following features:
 -   Display a list of notes.